cysouw/diathesis/text/c07_reflexive.md

 ### [ NAD | NAd ] Self-inflicting dative reflexive+accusative

-For ditransitive verbs that allow for a nominative, accusative and dative argument it is extremely common to allow for a self-inflicting reflexive pronoun in the dative [@next a,b].
+For ditransitive verbs that allow for a nominative, accusative and dative argument it is extremely common to allow for a self-inflicting reflexive pronoun in the dative, like with *schenken* 'to gift' [@next a,b].
 Only an illustrative selection of verbs are listed in this section.

 ::: ex
 a.
 Ich schenke ihm eine Tafel Schokolade.
 b.
 Ich schenke mir (selbst) eine Tafel Schokolade.
 :::

-**Attested Verbs**

-- Granting: *beweisen, erlauben, gestatten, gönnen, verbieten, verschreiben, versprechen, wünschen*
-- Giving: *geben, kaufen, holen, schenken, schicken, senden, ˈüberlegen, ˈüberwerfen*
-- Messaging: *erklären, erzählen, mailen, sagen, schreiben*
-- Others: *aufdrängen, einprägen*

-**Further Examples**

-- Ich gestatte mir noch einen Keks.
-- Ich sage es mir immer wieder.
-- Ich präge dem Kind diese Lektion ein.
-Ich präge mir diese Lektion ein.
-- Er drängt mir eine Theorie auf.
-Er drängt sich mir auf.
-- Ich habe mir eine Decke übergelegt/übergeworfen.

 With verbs that allow for the possessor-of-accusative dative alternation ('possessor datives', see [#sec:case-possessor-accusative-to-dative], e.g. *versalzen, zerbrechen*) this dative reflexive can lead to sentences with three coreferent words [@next a,b].